Stephen-ODriscoll/PlutoUtils/docs/string.md

     - If right exists in left, **true** is returned.
 If right is empty, then it always exists in left.
     - If right does not exist in left, **false** is returned.

+### join()
+1. Takes iterators for begin, end and a join string.
+Returns a string created by appending all elements from begin to end, with the join string between them.
+2. Takes a container and a join string.
+Returns a string created by appending all elements in the container, with the join string between them.

+### map_join()
+1. Takes iterators for begin, end, a join string and a function.
+Returns a string created by calling the function on all elements from begin to end and appending the results, with the join string between them.
+2. Takes a container, a join string and a function.
+Returns a string created by calling the function on all elements in the container and appending the results, with the join string between them.

 ### split()
 1. Takes a split string and an optional **std::locale**.
 Splits the split string where an element is considered a "space" character.
 This includes new lines, tabs, spaces, etc. Returns a **std::vector** of strings.
     - When 2 "space" characters occur consecutively, nothing will be added to the returned strings.
 Only non-empty strings are added.